dnote/dnote/SELF_HOSTING.md

 This guide documents the steps for installing the Dnote server on your own machine.

-**Please note that self hosted version of Dnote server is currently in beta.**

 ## Installation

 1. Install Postgres 10+.